mcaceresb/stata-gtools/README.md

 Faster Stata for Group Operations
 ---------------------------------

 This is currently a beta release.
-This package uses a C-plugin to provide a faster implementation for Stata's `collapse` called `gcollapse` that is also faster than Sergio Correia's `fcollapse` from `ftools` (further, group variables can be a mix of string and numeric, like `collapse`).
+This package's aim is to provide a fast implementation of group commands in Stata using C-plugins.
+At the moment, the package's main feature is a faster implementation of `collapse`, called `gcollapse`, that is also faster than Sergio Correia's `fcollapse` from `ftools` (further, group variables can be a mix of string and numeric, like `collapse`).
 It also provides some (limited) support for by-able `egen` functions via `gegen`.

 In our benchmarks, `gcollapse` was 5 to 120 times faster than `collapse` and 3 to 20 times faster than `fcollapse` (the speed gain is smaller for simpler statistics, such as sums, and larger for complex statistics, such as percentiles).
+The key insight is two-fold: First, hashing the data and sorting the hash is a lot faster than sorting the data before processing it by group.
+Second, compiled C code is much faster than Stata commands.

-At the moment, only Unix versions of the plugins are available.
+The current beta release only provides Unix versions of the C plugin.
 Windows and OSX versions are planned for a future release.

 Installation
 ------------